hapax/hapax.github.io/assets/chuzenji.md

 thought about natural selection, for instance, will see that its explanatory elegance cannot be weighed on the same scales as the millennia of death.

-These tasks fall to other systems of thought, systems with broader responsibilities and margins of error: religion, philosophy, art, humour.
+The task of expiation falls to other systems of thought, systems with broader responsibilities and margins of error: religion, philosophy, art, humour.
 By the ramp, wildflowers sprout through the gravel of a tumbledown plot, a representative instance of England's hypothesis.
 But perspective guides my thoughts along this linear strip of growth